tq-systems/meta-tq/doc/README.TQMa8MxML.md

 * MIPI CSI
 * MIKRO Bus
 * SIM
-* Cortex M4 / RPMSG
 * VPU (test with h264 and vp8)

 ## Known Issues

 * Mikrobus Modul RTC5 on ecspi1 don't answer
-* UART4: needs ATF modification, to make it usable for linux
+* UART4: needs ATF modification, to make it usable for linux.
+Primary used as debug UART for Cortex M4
+* Bootstream for QSPI on FlexSPI: not buildable out of the box.
+U-Boot SPL needs different linker settings for SD / e-MMC and FlexSPI.
+Current recipes for boot stream generation can only use a single U-Boot config.
+Set `UBOOT_CONFIG` to `fspi` to build FlexSPI boot stream

 ## Build Artifacts